-Our repurchase agreements may require margin calls and result in defaults under our repurchase agreements that could force us to sell assets under adverse market conditions or through foreclosure.
+Pursuant to the terms of borrowings under our master repurchase agreements we will be subject to margin calls that could result in defaults or force us to sell assets under adverse market conditions or through foreclosure.

-Because of our leverage, a decline in the value of our agency securities may result in our lenders initiating margin calls.
+We have entered into master repurchase agreements with five financial institutions and are in negotiations with several others regarding master repurchase agreements.
+We intend to borrow under these master repurchase agreements to finance the acquisition of agency securities for our investment portfolio.
+Pursuant to the terms of borrowings under our master repurchase agreements, a decline in the value of the subject agency securities may result in our lenders initiating margin calls.
 A margin call means that the lender requires us to pledge additional collateral to re-establish the ratio of the value of the collateral to the amount of the borrowing.
+The specific collateral value to borrowing ratio that would trigger a margin call is not set in the master repurchase agreements and will not be determined until we engage in a repurchase transaction under these agreements.
+We will not borrow under these master repurchase agreements until after the completion of this offering.
 Our fixed-rate agency securities generally are more susceptible to margin calls as increases in interest rates tend to more negatively affect the market value of fixed-rate securities.
 If we are unable to satisfy margin calls, our lenders may foreclose on our collateral.
 The threat of or occurrence of a margin call could force us to sell either directly or through a foreclosure our agency securities under adverse market conditions.
+Because of the significant leverage we expect to have, we may incur substantial losses upon the threat or occurrence of a margin call.

-Our borrowings, which are generally made under repurchase agreements, may qualify for special treatment under the Bankruptcy Code.
+Our borrowings, which will generally be made under our master repurchase agreements, may qualify for special treatment under the Bankruptcy Code.
 This special treatment would allow the lenders under these agreements to avoid the automatic stay provisions of the Bankruptcy Code and to liquidate the collateral under these agreements without delay.

-If the counterparties to our repurchase transactions default on their obligations to resell the underlying security back to us at the end of the transaction term, or if the value of the underlying security has declined as of the end of that term or if we default on our obligations under the repurchase agreement, we will lose money on our repurchase transactions.
+If our lenders pursuant to our repurchase transactions default on their obligations to resell the underlying agency security back to us at the end of the transaction term, or if the value of the underlying agency security has declined by the end of the term or if we default on our obligations under the transaction, we will lose money on these transactions.